Gapminder/gapminder-offline/docs/setup-the-project.md

       * [Mac](#mac)
       * [Linux](#linux)

-# Setup guide for Gapminder Tools Offline
+# Setup guide for Gapminder Offline

 ## How to build an app

-### Tools necessary to build Gapminder Tools Offline
+### Tools necessary to build Gapminder Offline

 * `git`
 * `nodejs` >= 10.15.0 with bundled `npm` for all platforms